LiteLDev/LeviLamina/docs/main/contents/developer_guides/create_your_first_mod.md

 - Calling Minecraft functions

 !!! info
     All the source code for this tutorial can be found at [futrime/better-suicide](https://github.com/futrime/better-suicide).
 We recommend that you look at the source code while reading the tutorial.
-If you have installed [lip](https://futrime.github.io/lip), you can also run the following code to install the mod implemented in this tutorial in the LeviLamina instance environment.

-    ```shell
-    lip install github.com/futrime/better-suicide
-    ```

 ## Learn C++